merefield/discourse-chatbot/README.md

 The only step necessary to remove it is to delete the clone statement from your `app.yml`.

+# Disclaimer

-**Disclaimer**: I'm *not* responsible for what the bot responds with.
+I'm *not* responsible for what the bot responds with.
 Consider the plugin to be at Beta stage and things could go wrong.
 It will improve with feedback.
 But not necessarily the bots response :rofl:  Please understand the pro's and con's of a LLM and what they are and aren't capable of and their limitations.
 They are very good at creating convincing text but can often be factually wrong.

+# Privacy Note

-**Important Privacy Note**: whatever you write on your forum may get forwarded to Open AI as part of the bots scan of the last few posts once it is prompted to reply (obviously this is restricted to the current Topic or Chat Channel).
+Whatever you write on your forum may get forwarded to Open AI as part of the bots scan of the last few posts once it is prompted to reply (obviously this is restricted to the current Topic or Chat Channel).
 Whilst it almost certainly won't be incorporated into their pre-trained models, they will use the data in their analytics and logging.  **Be sure to add this fact into your forum's TOS & privacy statements**.
 Related links:  https://openai.com/policies/terms-of-use, https://openai.com/policies/privacy-policy, https://platform.openai.com/docs/data-usage-policies

+# Copyright

-**Copyright**: Open AI made a statement about Copyright here: https://help.openai.com/en/articles/5008634-will-openai-claim-copyright-over-what-outputs-i-generate-with-the-api
+Open AI made a statement about Copyright here: https://help.openai.com/en/articles/5008634-will-openai-claim-copyright-over-what-outputs-i-generate-with-the-api